How to Get on Spotify Playlists in 2026 Without the “Payola”

 - We identified 15 “algorithmic peer artists” through a thorough analysis of shared playlists.

-- We then optimised the metadata.
-Corrected the genre from “Folk” to “Indie Folk/Singer-Songwriter” (less direct competition, more precision)
+- We then optimised the metadata by changing the genre from “Folk” to “Indie Folk/Singer-Songwriter” (less competition, better targeting).

-- Created and posted a Canvas video, reflective of the song’s emotional narrative.
+- Created a Canvas video matching the song’s emotional tone.

 2. Week 1 Launch: